manuelbauche/flask-ollama/Flask_API.md

 - The API will be designed to handle various requests and responses as expected, with a focus on the correct functioning of all features.

 ### Code Quality
 - Code will be clean, well-organized, and follow Pythonic conventions.
-Adherence to PEP 8 style guide will be ensured.

 ### Database Design
 - MySQL usage will be efficient and logical, with a well-designed schema and interactions that support the application's functionality.
+CRUD operations will be used to interact with the database.

 ### AI Integration
 - AI will be effectively used to enhance the backend functionalities, with a focus on modularity and well-defined interfaces.

 ### Security
 - Basic security measures for API access will be implemented, including authentication and authorization mechanisms.
+Consider using Flask extensions like Flask-HTTPAuth or Flask-JWT.

 ### Error Handling and Logging
 - Comprehensive error handling and logging will be developed for troubleshooting and monitoring purposes.